-- Storage space must be 3 times the size of the source data for NFS storage. - You must have sufficient storage in the target DB for loading the masked data. - You must check and increase the size of the temporary tablespace in Oracle.
-For example, if you have 4 billion rows, then you must use 100G. - You must check and provide the required permission (after VDB creation) on an empty VDB-mounted folder on the Hyperscale VM.
-Note: Permission that is granted before VDB creation will not work.
-It happens so because Continuous Data Engine removes the write permission from VDB mounted folder after VDB creation. - Based on the umask value for the user that is used to mount, the permissions for the staging area directory could get altered after the NFS share has been mounted.
-In such cases, you must re-apply the permissions (i.e. 770) on the staging area directory. - You must restart the containers/services after changing the permission on VDB mounted folder in case you already have created the containers. - Continuous Compliance Engine should be cleaned up before use and should only be used with Hyperscale Job.
-Any other masking job on Continuous Compliance Engine apart from Hyperscale Compliance Engine will impact the performance of Hyperscale Compliance jobs. - Currently, the Hyperscale Compliance Engine doesn't provide the ability to allow you to configure the masking job's behavior in case of non-conformant data and does not process non-conformant data warnings from the Delphix Continuous Compliance Engine.
+- Storage space must be 2 times the size of the source data for NFS storage. - You must have sufficient storage in the target DB for loading the masked data. - You must check and increase the size of the temporary tablespace in Oracle.
+For example, if you have 4 billion rows, then you must use 100G. - You must check and provide the required permission(i.e. 770 or 700) after creating an empty VDB(or mounting an NFS share) on the mount folder on the Hyperscale Compliance host. - Based on the umask value for the user that is used to mount, the permissions for the staging area directory could get altered after the empty VDB or NFS share has been mounted.
+In such cases, you must re-apply the permissions (i.e 770 or 700) on the staging area directory. - You must restart the containers/services after changing the permission on VDB mounted folder in case you already have created the containers. - Continuous Compliance Engine should be cleaned up before use and should only be used with Hyperscale Job.
+Any other masking job on Continuous Compliance Engine apart from Hyperscale Compliance Engine will impact the performance of Hyperscale Compliance jobs. - Currently, the Hyperscale Compliance Engine doesn't provide the ability to allow you to configure the masking job behavior in case of non-conformant data and does not process non-conformant data warning from the Delphix Continuous Compliance Engine.
 Therefore, it is recommended to verify the value of DefaultNonConformantDataHandling algorithm group setting on all the Hyperscale Compliance Engines.
 For more information, refer to the Algorithm Group Settings section.
 It is recommended to set the value to FAIL so that Hyperscale Job will also fail instead of leaving the data unmasked. - If you want to redirect the logs of one or more containers to a particular directory, then you have the option to do the same by setting up a logging directory and exposing the same, as a volume binding, in the docker-compose.yaml file.
-This directory again must have a group ownership id of 50 and a permission mode of 770 as below: volumes: - hyperscale-controller-data:/data:rw - /mnt/hyperscale:/etc/hyperscale - /home/hyperscale\user/logs/controller\service:/opt/delphix/logs - If the table that you are masking has a column type of BLOB/CLOB, then you must have a minimum of 2GB memory per CLOB/BLOB column.
+This directory again must have a group ownership id of 50 with a permission mode of 770 or a user id of 65436 with a permission of 700 as below volumes: - hyperscale-controller-data:/data:rw - /mnt/hyperscale:/etc/hyperscale - /home/hyperscale_user/logs/controller_service:/opt/delphix/logs - If the table that you are masking has a column type of BLOB/CLOB, then you must have a minimum of 2GB memory per CLOB/BLOB column.
 Depending upon the unload-split you are using, you may need to increase this memory in multiple that.
 For example, if you have 4 tables (each with 1 column as BLOB/CLOB type) and unload-split is 3, then your memory requirement on the Hyperscale Compliance host will be: (4(no. of tables) x 2(memory required per CLOB/BLOB column) x 3(unload-split used)GB + 16 GB (minimum required memory for running Hyperscale Compliance Engine) = 40 GB approx.

-API Flow to Setup a Hyperscale Compliance Job
+API flow to setup a Hyperscale Compliance job